 The parents' marital status is "Unmarried and both parents living together."

 The student/parent filed a Puerto Rican or foreign tax return.

 Return recently filed with the IRS.

 How do I use the IRS Data Retrieval Tool?

-If you are ineligible or otherwise choose not to use the IRS Data Retrieval Tool to retrieve tax information, you will be required to submit a copy of your/your parent(s) IRS Tax Return Transcript (not an Account Transcript, unless an amended tax return was filed).
-This option is available 2-3 weeks after an electronically filed tax return is filed and 8-11 weeks after paper tax return is filed with the IRS.
+If you choose not to use the IRS Data Retrieval Tool, you will be required to submit a copy of your/your parent(s) IRS Tax Return Transcript (not an Account Transcript).

 Why is the IRS Data Retrieval Tool not working?